Ægir: Poetic Edda

 In Hymiskviða, Ægir plays a major role.
 In the poem, the gods have become thirsty after a successful hunt, and are keen to celebrate with drink.
 They "shook the twigs and looked at the augury" and "found that at Ægir's was an ample choice of cauldrons".
 Odin goes to Ægir, who he finds sitting in good cheer, and tells him he shall "often prepare a feast for the Æsir".
 Referring to Ægir as a jötunn, the poem describes how, now annoyed, Ægir hatches a plan: He asks Thor to fetch a particular cauldron, and that with it he could brew ale for them all.
 The gods are unable to find a cauldron of a size big enough to meet Ægir's request until the god Týr recommends one he knows of far away, setting the stage for the events of the rest of the poem.

 According to the prose introduction to Lokasenna, "Ægir, who is also called Gymir", was hosting a feast "with the great cauldron which has just been told about", which many of the gods and elves attended.
 The prose introduction describes the feast as featuring gold that shimmers like fire light and ale that serves itself, and that "it was a great place of peace".
 In attendance also were Ægir's servers, Fimafeng and Eldir.
-The gods praise the excellence of their service and, hearing this, Loki murders Fimafeng, enraging the gods, who chase them out to the woods before returning to drink.
+The gods praise the excellence of their service and, hearing this, Loki murders Fimafeng, enraging the gods, who chase him out to the woods before returning to drink.

 In the poem that follows the prose introduction (and in accompanying prose), Loki returns to the hall and greets Eldir: He says that before Eldir steps forward, he should first tell him what the gods are discussing in the hall.
 Eldir says that they're discussing weaponry and war, and having nothing good to say about Loki.
 Loki says that he will enter Ægir's halls and have a look at the feast, and with him bring quarrel and strife.
 Eldir notifies Loki that if he enters and causes trouble, he can expect them to return it to him.
 Loki enters the hall and the gods see him and become silent.

 In Helgakviða Hundingsbana I, a great wave is referred to as "Ægir's terrible daughter".